 STAGE 1 FACTOR Comments STAGE 2 DETAILED PRIORITISATION STAGE 2 WEIGHTING 1 Key Priorities Scheme must link to at least one of the Council's priorities and be an objective contained within a Service Plan.
 If a scheme does not clearly relate to these areas it will not be considered further.
 Each scheme to be marked as to how well it fits with the Community Plan 35% 2 Evidence of Need Service Strategy National Strategy or Guidelines Statutory Obligation In some cases local demands are in excess of national guidelines and strategies and this tries to acknowledge that the two must be balanced.
 This will cover Health and Safety related schemes.
-The following factors will receive equal weighting: Statutory Obligation National Strategy Validity of consultation in relation to project. e.g. How specific to this project?
+The following factors will receive equal weighting :- Statutory Obligation National Strategy Validity of consultation in relation to project. e.g. How specific to this project?
 Who was consulted, was this comprehensive?
 Quality of evidence of need for project .e.g. size of sample base, date of evidence, format of evidence 10% 3 Partnership Eligibility under existing criteria can be demonstrated.
 Show that work has been done to ensure that the obtaining of external finance is realistic.
 The degree to which the partnership will add value to the project.
 The proportion of finance which will be met by third party.
 The likelihood of receiving support.
 Assessment of the value the partner will add to the project.
 15%

-4 Outputs and Outsomes 4 Outputs and Outcomes These have been clearly identified and can be justified from supporting evidence.
-Specific comments should be made as to how the scheme represents value for money when compared to other options This will enable the council to improve the way it reports its work and clearly show what is being achieved.
-The comments should refer to any performance indicators which the proposal is addressing specifying what the improvement target is.
-Assessment then made on what the scheme will achieve.
-15% Assessment of all factors or group of factors 5 Financial Capital costs have been based on internal or external professional advice Revenue implications have been properly developed Capital costs include both works and land purchase and cover all associated costs.
-Try and avoid "guesstimates" which result in schemes requiring increased finance or having to be reduced to meet finance available.
-Capital will be based on the quality of work which has been put into estimate. e.g. costed feasibility studies.
-Revenue will be based on whether the effect is positive, neutral or negative on the revenue budget.
-Positive effect scores 10 Neutral effect scores 3 Negative effect scores 0 5% 10% 6 Risk Assessment Identify the level of risk in a project not being able to proceed.
-For example planning appeals, listed building consent.
-Over subscription of partnership funds Try and ensure that not all schemes selected are high risk with the danger that there will be delays in delivery or nodelivery.
-The following will all need to be considered:- Technical Issues Financial Uncertainty Partnership uncertainty Planning Issues Legal issues Timescale 10%
+4 Outputs and Outcomes 4 These have been clearly This will enable the Assessment then made on 15% • council to improve the what the scheme will Assessment of all factors or justified from supporting way it reports its work achieve. evidence. and clearly show what group of factors Specific comments should is being achieved.
+The be made as to how the comments should scheme represents value refer to any for money when performance compared to other options indicators which the proposal is addressing specifying what the improvement target is.
+5 Financial Capital costs have been Capital costs include Capital will be based on the 5% based on internal or both works and land quality of work which has external professional purchase and cover all been put into estimate. e.g. advice associated costs. costed feasibility studies.
+10% Revenue implications have Try and avoid Revenue will be based on been properly developed "guesstimates" which whether the effect is result in schemes positive, neutral or negative requiring increased on the revenue budget. finance or having to be Positive effect scores 10 reduced to meet Neutral effect scores 3 finance available.
+Negative effect scores 0 6 Risk Assessment Identify the level of risk in Try and ensure that The following will all need to 10% a project not being able to not all schemes be considered:- proceed.
+For example selected are high risk Technical Issues planning appeals, listed with the danger that Financial Uncertainty building consent.
+Over there will be delays in Partnership uncertainty subscription of delivery or no- Planning Issues partnership funds delivery.
+Legal issues Timescale ·····coodic